-Located on Maine’s coastline, Rockland is known for being one of the largest shipping centers in the world for lobster.
+Located on Maine’s coastline, about an hour and a half from Portland, Rockland is known for being one of the largest shipping centers in the world for lobster.
 Besides that, Rockland has received high praises as a fun and exciting small town in the US to visit, being an especially top notch destination for food lovers.
 There is much more that is has to offer than some of the best lobsters of your entire life, it has many other diverse activities to offer its visitors.
 Let’s take a look at just what kind of great things you could experience if you chose to make the trip to Rockland, Maine.

 Rockland Maine Bucket List: 9 Fun Things to Do

 Ranked the top attraction in Rockland, the Farnsworth Art Museum features art pieces from all three generations of the men of the Wyeth family, all of whom were respected and well-known painters in the 20th century.
 In addition, the 20,000 square foot art museum also houses some other exhibitions from some of America’s greatest artists that are worth checking out.

 With its history exceeding more than 100 years, the Rockland Breakwater Lighthouse is on the National Register of Historic Places, making the lighthouse a highly respected spot in Maine.
 But, an even bigger draw is walking the mile-long granite blocks that jut out into the harbor.
 This breakwater path leads to the lighthouse and in the summer months is loaded with people out for a unique afternoon stroll that not only takes you to the Rockland Breakwater Lighthouse, but gives you a panoramic view of the city.

 3. Get Chocolate at Bixby & Co.